taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add Block/task.md

 5. First, increment the `nextDepositBlock` to be the current `nextTxBlock` + 1.
 6. Then, increment the `nextTxBlock` by our `blockBuffer` set in the constructor.

 > This logic might be tough to wrap your brain around.
-If you're wondering why the counters in incremented in this way, check out this [counter timeline](?tab=details&scroll=Counter%20Timeline).
+If you're wondering why the counters are incremented in this way, check out this [counter timeline](?tab=details&scroll=Counter%20Timeline).

 ## DepositCreated Listener